iamanigeeit/DDW2023/docs/04-oop/oop.md

 TypeError: can only concatenate str (not "int") to str
 ```

 Encapsulation also allows us to change the internal data without changing the interface to access the data.
 In the above example, we store the position as a tuple.
 But what if we want to use *list* or *dictionary* instead?
 If we create methods to access these internal data, we can change the internal data without changing the way other objects interact with our data.
 The key is to keep the interface consistent and stable.
-We do these by creating methods to access our internal data.
+We do this by creating methods to access our internal data.

 <!---
 For example, if we want to change `_pos` internally to be a _dict_, we can change `move` as well: